| Callahan's 1998 Poetry ContestOur Winning Entries

 By Janie Bowman

-she was a young pine
+she was a young pineimprisoned by the wind

 a spindle in the midst